 In my opinion, of course, these drawbacks are valid points IF the CAGED system is the only thing you learn.
 However, the way I see it, it is another tool to add to your arsenal.
-You can take advantage of its benefits when appropriate but break out of it if need be as well.
+You can take advantage of its benefits when appropriate but also break out of it if need be.
 Playing music should not be about sticking to one concrete system anyway, you should always be experimenting and trying out new things.

 Should You Learn it or Not?

 I (and many others) believe that the CAGED system is a valuable concept to learn.
 It really helps you visualize which shapes to use in which locations in order to produce the sound that you want.
 Furthermore, it uses a pretty basic set of 5 super easy chords that you just need to transpose.